-How To Know You're In Love With Someone Who Will Never Love You Back
+How To Tell If Someone Won't Love You Back

 Unrequited love is a painful, sensitive subject.
 While your whole heart might belong to someone, that doesn't mean they are obligated to love you back.
 But that also doesn't mean that your feelings aren't valid or that what you have isn't special.

 It does mean that you need to make a choice.

 From my personal experience of being on both sides, I can say that your best choice is probably to move on.

 However, people do move at different paces emotionally.
 It can be hard to know whether you've simply developed strong feelings more rapidly than your partner or whether you've reached a stand-still.
 That's why I asked some experts for their insight.

 April Masini, who runs the relationship advice forum AskApril.com, says that time is one way to tell if you're in love with someone who won't love you back.

 "If it's been a year of dating, and they can't say the L word, introduce you to parents or their friends, and they keep you compartmentalized from the rest of their lives, chances are, this isn't going to be a great love affair," she says.

 If it is love -- or headed in that direction -- then according to Masini, it won't be a secret.
 Your partner will be open to introducing you to friends and family and will make sure you are the number one person in their life.

 "If they don't, you're with someone who isn't ready for that big love affair that you are," Masini says.
 "They're either killing time until the right one comes along, and you're a human place holder, or they're just not someone who has the emotional tools to commit."